defano/wyldcard/README.md

 * Create, open and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
 * Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain richly styled text.
-* Print individual cards, or stacks of cards.
+* Read and write text files; print individual cards and stacks of cards.

 #### Paint and draw